Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): Introduction

 This paper is an extended and revised version of the conference paper \cite{DBLP:conf/fscd/PaulusN021}.
-In this presentation we have included full technical details, additional examples, and extended explanations.
+Here we have included full technical details, additional examples, and extended explanations.
 For the sake of readability, and to make the paper self-contained, we have included proof sketches in the main text; their corresponding full proofs have been collected in the appendices.